 Gion faith spread around Yasaka Shrine in Kyoto

-The “Gion faith” is a faith in which Suho no Mikoto, who committed a crime and was exiled to a distant country, committed a crime and prayed to God to disperse the plagues that frequently spread in Kyoto during the Heian period.
+“Gion Faith” is a faith that prayed to God to get rid of the plagues that frequently spread in Kyoto during the Heian period.
 People came to believe that by enshrining Susanoo-no-Mikoto (Susanoo-no-Mikoto), it would take the plague away with it.

 The center of the faith is Yasaka Shrine in Kyoto, known as "Gion Shrine," which enshrines the main deity Sushoson. ), the guardian deity of Gion Shoja (an Indian temple where Buddha is said to have attended), which was enshrined at Yasaka Shrine (temple name: Kanjin-in), was also known as Gozu Tenno.
 It was believed that it could quell epidemics, just like Shunson.